-Have you ever built a seating bench or a chair using a Kreg Jig pocket hole system and wondered, how much weight can this bench hold?
+Have you ever built a seating bench or a chair using a Kreg Jig pocket hole system and wondered how much weight this bench can hold?
 When working on my DIY projects, that thought always crosses my mind.
-What if someone sits on that chair that I build and that chair just crumples to the ground?
+What if someone sits on that chair that I build, and that chair just crumples to the ground?
 That would be really embarrassing.
-So I did some research on how strong are pocket hole screws and this is what I found.
+So I did some research on how strong pocket hole screws are, and this is what I found.

 According to a study conducted by the RADCO testing division, a common 90-degree pocket hole joint using a 2×4 rail that is attached to a 4×4 post could hold 1361 lbs before failing.
 However, using the same setup, if you apply pressure from the bottom of 2×4, the same side as the holes, this 2×4 holds only 410 lbs.